 #214: BUDDHISM PLAIN AND PRACTICAL / BUDDHA BIOS.
 Credit where it’s due: Alex J. O’Connor, a young man at Oxford who posts videos on Youtube as CosmicSkeptic, said once that if taking an interest in a topic, rather than reading a book on the subject he preferred to see a debate, thus getting both sides of an argument.
 Debate of course is still daily fare at Oxford, where you can see people hashing out, say, the existence of free will as part of a Friday evening out.
 Debating has all but vanished here in the States, and his remark made me take note.
 Something of this advantage is visible in The Monk and the Philosopher: A Father and Son Discuss the Meaning of Life (Schocken Books, 1998).
-The father in this case is Jean-Francois Revel, who has published, in France, widely read books on politics and political philosophy.
+The father in this case is Jean-François Revel, who has published, in France, widely read books on politics and political philosophy.
 Revel’s son is Matthieu Ricard, who is a very striking case.
-(His mother was the painter Yahne Le Toumelin; as one Englishman observed, art in the blood is liable to take the strangest—at least unpredictable—forms.)
-Ricard did degree work at Pasteur Institute in molecular genetics and was soon working with top people in the biological sciences, Francois Jacob, Jacques Monod and the like.
+(Ricard’s mother was the painter Yahne Le Toumelin; as one Englishman observed, art in the blood is liable to take the strangest—at least unpredictable—forms.)
+Ricard did degree work at Pasteur Institute in molecular genetics and was soon working with top people in the biological sciences, François Jacob, Jacques Monod and the like.
 But he then pulled away from those studies and became a monk in the Tibetan Vajrayana Buddhist tradition, again studying with the most esteemed teachers possible: Kangyur Rinpoche and Dilgo Khyentse Rinpoche and others.
 He has published translations of Buddhist texts—most notably of the songs of Shabkar, the nineteenth-century yogi and poet—and has been in the thick of academic studies on the neurological effects of meditation; he is also a marvelously gifted photographer.
 The conversations reported in The Monk and the Philosopher are not so much the pro-and-con of hard debate as amiable comparative conversations of the two men’s philosophies and beliefs.
 Revel, with courtesy and curiosity both, often allows Ricard to take the stage, and the book is probably one of the better expositions of Buddhism, Tibetan Buddhism especially, available in English (ably translated from the French by John Canti).
 This is Buddhism, to some degree, from the West looking East; both men, with their backgrounds in Western science and philosophy, approach their conversation with obviously first-rate intelligences and little recourse to the specialized and complex terminology of the Vajrayana.
-It can be a long haul for Western students sometimes to understand the language of Buddhism: dharma, that Sanskrit word alone that has been naturalized into English, could be the subject of many pages of explication; the Buddhist use of the word “emptiness” has probably been the cause of who knows how much confusion and worrisome misunderstanding.
+It can be a long haul for Western students sometimes to understand the terminologies of Buddhism: dharma, that Sanskrit word alone that has been naturalized into English, could be the subject of many pages of explication; the Buddhist use of the word “emptiness” (the Sanskrit is shunyata) has probably been the cause of who knows how much confusion and worrisome misunderstanding.
 The Monk and the Philosopher’s special quality is in its plain and colloquial, conversational tone; whatever you bring to the party by way of knowledge of Western thought will be a help, but French or English, Revel and Ricard speak a familiar language.

 A little personal bow to this book: I read it years ago, just at the point when my study of Buddhism was in danger of becoming a little scholarly, a little book-bound, and it returned me to practice with fresh enthusiasm and fresh vigor.
 This is a book not for the library shelves: rather, it gets you out onto the edge of the diving board.
 Where you go from there is up to you.